|Member Sign In|

 - To ensure the safety of our members, enable contact tracing, and regulating pool capacity, we will continue with a reservation system in 2021.

-- Only pool members who are listed on the membership form will be permitted to use the pool– guests will not be permitted.
-This may be adjusted as the situation changes.
+- Only Pool members who are listed in the Membership Portal will be permitted to use the pool— guests will not be permitted at this time, but is subject to change depending on capacity limits.

-- In accordance with County regulations, we will have strict capacity limits.
-We will establish timed duration visits through our reservation system, so that members have every opportunity to schedule their visit time, and these will likely remain in effect until conditions allow more flexibility.
+- In accordance with County regulations, we must enforce reduced capacity limits.
+We will establish timed duration visits through our reservation system, so that members have every opportunity to schedule their visit time, and these will remain in effect until conditions allow more flexibility.

 - Members should plan on arriving early for their reserved visit time, and follow instructions for waiting outside the facility while respecting social distancing regulations.
 We will have areas marked for member groups to wait in line, with distancing marks present to keep groups apart.
 We may allow members to check in prior to entry.

 - Members will be required to check-in at the Front Desk/Lifeguard station when entering, to monitor pool attendance, and follow pool signs indicating where to enter and exit the facility.
 Members will be asked to proceed immediately to their assigned area (household pod), to avoid gatherings at the pool entrance.

 - Members are strongly encouraged to remain within the facility during their visit, re-entry is not recommended and may require signing in again.

 - Supervision of Children 12 Years Old and Under.
 Children 12 years old and under must be supervised at the pool by an individual that is at least 15 years old.
 Upon arrival at the pool, the supervising individual must confirm with the guard staff that they will be responsible for supervision of the child 12 years old or under.
 The supervising individual is not required to be a family member of the individual they are supervising.

 - IRC and its pool management company Georgetown Aquatics has put in place preventative measures to reduce the spread of COVID-19